hsadler/simple-backend-templates/python-fastapi-codegen-postgres/README.md

 ## What does this template contain?
 - FastAPI server with an "items" API
 - OpenAPI schema
-- CodeGen of FastAPI server and models from the OpenAPI schema
+- Code generation of models from the OpenAPI schema
 - Postgres Database
 - DB connection pooling and "items" CRUD via asyncpg
 - DB migrations via Alembic
+- Local dev environment with docker-compose
+- Prometheus metrics exporter for the server
 - Basic server logging setup
 - API tests via pytest and FastAPI test client
-- Local dev environment with docker-compose
 - Automatic linting and pytest running with pre-commit
-- Prometheus metrics exporter for the server

 ## Getting started